Aonishiki Arata: Early life and sumo background

 Yavhusishyn started sumo at the age of seven, and placed third at the 2019 World Junior Sumo Championships.
 He also has a freestyle wrestling and judo background.
 He was inspired to try sumo after his seniors set up a sumo ring in his club.
 His interest grew thanks to the fast pace of the matches, which appealed to him.

 Yavhusishyn continued practicing sumo and won three gold medals at the Ukrainian national championships at the age of 17, with an unbeaten record.
 At the same age, he finished ninth at the 2021 World Cadets Wrestling Championships in the Men's 110.0 kg category.
 At one point, he wondered about his professional future when the idea of becoming a professional wrestler took root in him after seeing an online video of the match between yokozuna Takanohana and then-ōzeki Asashōryū during the 2002 Autumn Tournament.

-Yavhusishyn was accepted by a Ukrainian national university, but because of the Russian invasion of Ukraine in February 2022, he decided to leave his country, first seeking refuge in Germany before arriving in Japan in April of the same year, using the friendship he had forged with Arata Yamanaka, Kansai University sumo club captain, an older amateur sumo wrestler with whom Yavhusishyn met at the 2019 World Junior Championships.
+Yavhusishyn was accepted by a Ukrainian university, but because of the Russian invasion of Ukraine in February 2022, he decided to leave his country, first seeking refuge in Germany before arriving in Japan in April of the same year, using the friendship he had forged with Arata Yamanaka, Kansai University sumo club captain, an older amateur sumo wrestler with whom Yavhusishyn met at the 2019 World Junior Championships.
 In Japan, he was hosted at Yamanaka's apartment in Kobe (Hyōgo Prefecture), where his host family spent their own money so that he could stay in Japan in the best possible conditions, helping him to cope with homesickness and loneliness, with Yavhusishyn calling them his "Japanese family".

 Yavhusishyn trained with the sumo clubs of Kansai University and Hōtoku Gakuen High School (Yamanaka's alma mater), despite not having student status.
-During this period, it was noticed that Yavhusishyn was already at a much higher level than his university counterparts, notably winning several matches against future Miyagino stable's wrestler Seihakuhō, while the latter was competing at Doshisha University after immigrating to Japan.
+During this period, it was noticed that Yavhusishyn was already at a much higher level than his university counterparts, notably winning several matches against future Isegahama stable's wrestler Toshinofuji, while the latter was competing at Doshisha University after immigrating to Japan.
 Yavhusishyn maintains a friendship with the club, by which he is nicknamed "Danya".

 Through Kansai University sumo clubs, Yavhusishyn was introduced to Ajigawa (the former Aminishiki).
-In December 2022, Yavhusishyn was formally accepted as one of Ajigawa stable's first recruit.
+In December 2022, Yavhusishyn was formally accepted as one of Ajigawa stable's first recruits.
 Initially, Ajigawa was reluctant to recruit Yavhusishyn, initially not wishing to recruit foreign wrestlers (subject to recruitment restrictions) and concerned about the cultural and language barrier, but gave in to the young wrestler's determination.